LeandroTheDev/level_up/.github/ISSUE_TEMPLATE/bug_report.md

 What is the bug, and how you can get the bug.

 **Logs with enableExtendedLog**
-You can enable the extended log in mod configuration, the logs will help to find whats the problem.
+You can enable the extended log in mod configuration, the logs will help to find whats the problem

+**Singleplayer or Server?**
+You are experienced this bug in singleplayer game or in a server game?